-Who is Responsible for Producing Action Plans if KPIs are Not Which Committee Will Monitor These Action Frequ ency c of Review Met?
+Who is Responsible for Producing Action Plans if KPIs are Not Met?
 Plans?
-(To be agreed by Comn nittee) Associate Director of Nursing and Midwifery for Safeguarding HSB Quart erly
+(To be agreed by Committee) Associate Director of Nursing and Midwifery for Safeguarding Trust Safeguarding Sub-committee Quarterly

 10 Appendices

 10.1 Appendix A - Adult Protection Body Maps